Paul Goldschmidt Player Props: Cardinals vs. Rockies

 Rockies Pitching Rankings

-- The 7.4 strikeouts per nine innings compiled by the Rockies pitching staff ranks 27th in the league.
+- The pitching staff for the Rockies has a collective 7.4 K/9, the fourth-worst in the league.

-- The Rockies have a 5.31 team ERA that ranks 24th among all MLB pitching staffs.
+- The Rockies have the 25th-ranked team ERA across all league pitching staffs (5.28).

-- Rockies pitchers combine to allow 12 total home runs at a clip of 1.1 per game (to rank 16th in baseball).
+- Rockies pitchers combine to rank 19th in baseball in home runs surrendered (15 total, 1.3 per game).

-- The Rockies will look to Freeland (2-0) in his third start this season.
+- The Rockies will send Urena (0-2) out to make his third start of the season.

-- In his last time out on Thursday, the left-hander threw 6 2/3 scoreless innings against the Washington Nationals while surrendering four hits.
+- The righty last appeared on Saturday against the Washington Nationals, when he went 2 2/3 innings, allowing four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.